hluk/CopyQ/docs/scripting-api.rst

        copyq data application/x-copyq-current-tab
        copyq selectedTab

-.. js:data:: mimeSelectedItems (application/x-copyq-selected-items)
+.. js:data:: mimeSelectedItems

    Selected items when invoking command from main window.
+Value: 'application/x-copyq-selected-items'.

-.. js:data:: mimeCurrentItem (application/x-copyq-current-item)
+.. js:data:: mimeCurrentItem

    Current item when invoking command from main window.
+Value: 'application/x-copyq-current-item'.

-.. js:data:: mimeHidden (application/x-copyq-hidden)
+.. js:data:: mimeHidden

    If set to ``1``, the clipboard or item content will be hidden in GUI.
+Value: 'application/x-copyq-hidden'.

    This won't hide notes and tags.